Electricity Market

 The day ahead market

-The intraday market which offers three intraday options
+The intraday market offers three intraday options

 The forward market is a financial market only.